 If you have any book requests or other queries please contact us using the contact details below.

-All are welcome to come and browse the bookstore each Sunday after Liturgy, or by contacting Fr Emmanuel for other times.
+All are welcome to come and browse the bookstore each Sunday after the Liturgy or on select days during the week (opening hours listed below), or by contacting Fr Emmanuel for other times.

 To the best of the abilities of those serving on staff, the bookstore is here to educate, serve and augment the Orthodox Christian faith.